-In other words, Do Vitamins BCAA has passed screenings for harmful contaminants like heavy metals, pathogens, and pesticides, and also for more than 200 substances banned in sports.
+Do Vitamins BCAA has passed screenings for harmful contaminants like heavy metals, pathogens, and pesticides, and also for over 200 substances banned in sports.

 Do Vitamins keeps thing simple by sticking to the three most common ingredients in BCAAs (and perhaps most effective) – L-leucine, L-isoleucine, and L-valine.

 Do Vitamins also sticks to the highly effective 2:1:1 amino acid ratio which has been scientifically-proven to be the best for muscle growth and endurance.

 If you don’t like consuming your BCAAs in the form of capsules, Do Vitamins also have a powder variation, which is also as pure as this one.

 According to Healthline, amino acids, also known as the building blocks of protein, are compounds that have a critical role in different mechanisms within the body.